pingcap/tidb-operator/examples/heterogeneous-tls/README.md

 # A basic heterogeneous TLS cluster example

-The following steps will create a basic tls TiDB cluster , then we can create a heterogeneous cluster contains one tikv and one tidb.
+The following steps will create a basic TLS TiDB cluster , then we can create a heterogeneous cluster contains one tikv and one tidb.

-## Install tls certificate
+## Install TLS certificate
 The following commands is assumed to be executed in this directory.

 Install the basic certificate: